-In Europe, moderate conservatives seek to steal hard-right’s thunder
+In Europe, moderate conservatives seek to steal hard right’s thunder

 | London

-Across Europe, far right parties are on the march; their growing influence on countries from Portugal to Poland will likely be on show at European Union elections on June 9.
+Across Europe, far-right parties are on the march; their growing influence on countries from Portugal to Poland will likely be on show at European Union elections on June 9.

-But whether or not their radical policies, on issues such as immigration and minority rights, actually get enacted, will depend heavily on a different but parallel trend.
+But whether or not their radical policies, on issues such as immigration and minority rights, actually get enacted will depend heavily on a different but parallel trend.
 That is the manner in which traditionally moderate conservative parties have increasingly been seeking to ward off the decline in their own support by tacking toward the policy agenda of the far right.

 Why We Wrote ThisA story focused on